sebastiansutter/techguides/pages/sfdemo/sfdemo_step1.md

 3. Log into your newly provisioned environment and get aclimated to the demo environment.

 ## 1.1 Log into Bluedemos.com
-1. Log in to [bluedemos.com](http://bluedemos.com) with your credentials.
+1. Direct your browser to this link to access the demo instance [App Connect Professional Demo for Salesforce at bluedemos.com](http://bluedemos.com/show/22) with your credentials.
 If you do not have these yet, this was done in the previous step [Step 0](sfdemo_step0.html).

-2. From the  **Search Demos** bar enter in the name of the demo `App Connect Professional Demo for Salesforce` and click the Magnifying Glass Icon to start the search.

-3. Once the search completes, Click the **Details** button to bring up the Demo Information.

 4. On this page, you can view the requisite information about the demo, including documentation and other important information about the environment.